lesterphillip/SVCC23_FastSVC/egs/svcc23/fastsvc1/README.md

 ### 2. Specify the following parameters for dataset preprocessing.

 2a.
-Replace the file locations in the wav.scp files found in the `data/` directory, and the PPG model file path in `conf/fastsvc.yaml`
+Replace the file locations in the wav.scp files found in the `data/` directory, and the PPG model file path in `conf/fastsvc.yaml`.
+There are two configurations based on the sampling rate.

 We use a kaldi-style data directory.
 To make things easier, you can just simply replace the `/path/to/dir` with the directory where you placed the dataset and the repository.